With this one, the series arrives on the Sega Genesis with a bang. I found this game

 What's really weird is that Eric's long blond hair is short and dark ingame.

 The first level is basically a remake of the first level of the original game, complete with mer-men.
+It's worth noting that the game moves significantly faster than the Nintendo 'Vanias of this era; both your character and the enemies have a speedier base movement.
+Blast processing!
+SEGA!

-BOSS FIGHT.
 Lecarde finds himself face-to-face with a vicious dog-beast that shatters the windows in the room by roaring.
 I have to hand it to this game...it's a pretty bad-ass setup for a fight.

 Another boss.
 By the way, I'm still on level 1 here.
 This game doesn't mess around!
+They made the levels extra long with multiple boss fights.

 This place slowly fills with water as you go, and...you guessed it, the water is deadly.
-Well, that's better than random auto-scrolling being deadly, I suppose...
+Well, that's better than random auto-scrolling being deadly.

-...knocks its head off.
+...knocks its head off!

 SEGA ATTITUDE!

 Next up is a boss that resembles a stack of tires, and is equally ferocious.
 Victory is a matter of knocking out the various tires so that you can reach the "head", which is a crystal.
-It's weird, but at least the game is getting creative with the bosses.
+It's weird, but at least the game is creative with the bosses.

-Our hero battles harpies in Italy next.
-Each level takes place in a different part of Europe, which is pretty cool.
+Each level takes place in a different part of Europe, which I appreciate about this game.
+No sign of The War, though.

-Eric journeys to my ancestral homeland of Italy, where he scales the Leaning Tower of Piza.
+Eric journeys to my ancestral homeland of Italy, where he scales the Leaning Tower of Pisa.
 And this game takes the "leaning tower" part very literally, as the tower sways back and forth during your ascent.
 This adds some new elements to the gameplay, as you have to account for platform movement before making a jump.

-Kain Freedan Lecarde leaps from platform to platform as the struggle continues.
 Back then, we didn't think twice about platforms being suspended in midair in video games.
 Nowadays most realistic adventure games make some effort to explain how a platform is where it is, to the point where things like this in retro games actually stand out to me now.

 The boss here is this freakish scorpion-bat thing.
 It seems difficult at first because for some reason the tower is spinning... but with the axe, it isn't too bad.
 The axe is a great weapon to use against bosses, as usual, due to the upward trajectory and wide arc.
 Most bosses are an easy target for it.